omni/tokenbridge/oracle/README.md

 cp .env.example .env
 ```

 2. Fill in the required information using the JSON output data.
-Check the tables with the [set of parameters](#configuration-parameters) below to see their explanation.
+Check [Configuration](../CONFIGURATION.md) to see their explanation.

 ## Run the Processes